 - Tiny tunnels or tubes in dirt surrounding your home’s foundation

-Many lenders require a termite inspection as a condition of a home sale, so you’ll almost always need to get one when you buy or sell a home.
+Many lenders require a termite inspection as a condition of a home sale.

 What happens during a termite inspection?

-Since termites feed on wood, they’ll closely examine wood-intensive areas of your home like the attic, basement or crawl space, garage, closets, and any other areas with a lot of exposed wood.
-They’ll also look at the exterior of your home, paying particular attention to exposed wood like fences, window and door frames, and decks.
+A professional inspector will check your home for signs of infestation, focusing on wood-intensive areas: the attic, basement or crawl space, garage, closets, and any areas with exposed wood.
+They'll also examine the exterior: fences, window and door frames, and decks.

-Typically, a termite inspection takes between 30 minutes and 2 hours, depending on the size of your home.
-During the termite inspection, you may see the inspector use tools ranging from a simple flashlight and stethoscope, up to fiber optic cameras, moisture meters, methane detectors, or even specially trained termite-detecting dogs.
+A typical termite inspection takes between 30 minutes and 2 hours depending on home size.
+Inspectors may use tools ranging from a flashlight and stethoscope to fiber-optic cameras, moisture meters, methane detectors, or even specially trained termite-detecting dogs.

-On average, a termite inspection costs $139, but the total cost can easily exceed that, especially if you have termites.
-We’ll discuss potential add-ons and upcharges below.
+On average, a termite inspection costs $133, but the total cost can easily exceed that, especially if you have termites.

 Termite inspection costs vs. other inspections